As the UK’s national fraud reporting centre, Action Fraud should be your first point of contact if you have been a victim of fraud.

 Fraud has repercussions for everyone, whether or not they are a direct victim of the crime.

-The National Fraud Authority, the government agency that runs Action Fraud, estimates that fraud costs the UK £73 billion every year.
+The Annual Fraud Indicator 2016 estimates the cost of fraud to the UK is £193bn a year.
 In fact, the cost is likely to be much higher.

 Want to find out more about different types of fraud, computer crime, phishing, malware and internet crimes?
 Visit our A to Z of fraud.